mad-lab/transit/src/pytransit/doc/source/transit_methods.rst

 - **betageom:**
     Normalizes the datasets to fit an "ideal" Geometric distribution with a variable probability parameter *p*.
 Specially useful for datasets that contain a large skew.
+See :ref:`BGC` .

 - **nonorm:**
     No normalization is performed.